 Abandoned structures attract illegal dumping, and are a source of danger within Detroit neighborhoods.
-Hantz Woodlands has invested more than $1 million to remove 62 dangerous structures from the landscape.
+Hantz Woodlands has invested more than $1 million to remove 77 dangerous structures from the landscape.
+We have also begun working with construction companies to rehabilitate 79 houses within the woodlands.
 In addition, we have renovated a four-unit apartment building, and we reclaimed a vacant commercial structure which now serves as the Hantz Woodlands office.

-Moving beyond neighborhood beautification, Hantz Woodlands is working in partnership with neighborhood schools and sponsors to help students explore entrepreneurship.
-Our aim is to help neighborhood residents discover the process of building wealth through resource management.
+Moving beyond neighborhood beautification, Hantz Woodlands worked in partnership with neighborhood schools and sponsors to help students explore entrepreneurship.
+Our aim was to help neighborhood residents discover the process of building wealth through resource management.